rust-lang/rust/src/doc/rustc-dev-guide/src/opaque-types-impl-trait-inference.md

 The MIR borrow checker relates things via `nll_relate` and only cares about regions.
-Any type relation will trigger the binding of hidden types, so the borrow checker is doing the same thing as the type checker, but ignores obivously dead code (e.g. after a panic).
+Any type relation will trigger the binding of hidden types, so the borrow checker is doing the same thing as the type checker, but ignores obviously dead code (e.g. after a panic).
 The borrow checker is also the source of truth when it comes to hidden types, as it is the only one who can properly figure out what lifetimes on the hidden type correspond to which lifetimes on the opaque type declaration.